quivero/workflow-use-case/README.md

 1. Run the command ```npm start```;
 2. Run the following command on the broser URL field ```localhost:8080```.

 The result rendering depends on browser.

+The available functions for Workflow are [in this file](https://github.com/dot-quiver/dot-quiver-api/blob/master/utils/workflow/parsers.js).